Karen Ziemba: Biography

 She performed with the New York City Opera in 110 in the Shade as Lizzie in 1992.
 The AP News reviewer wrote: "Ziemba's voice is clear and sweet, exactly what's needed for a song like Is It Really Me?."
 She performed the role of Cleo in the City Opera's production of The Most Happy Fella in 1991.
 The New York Times reviewer wrote: "...her voice had swagger, grainy brashness and brassy energy, undistracted by higher ambitions."

 She has appeared in several New York City Center Encores! staged musicals, including The Pajama Game in 2002 (Babe Williams), Bye Bye Birdie in 2004 and On Your Toes in 2013 (Lil Dolan).

 She starred in the staged reading of Vincent Crapelli's Otherwise, with Beth Leavel and Laura Bonarrigo-Koffman.

 Ziemba appeared as Dolly Gallagher Levi in Hello, Dolly! at the Drury Lane Theatre, Oak Brook, Illinois, in 2013.

 She returned to Broadway in March 2014, in the new musical adaptation of Woody Allen's Bullets Over Broadway as the character "Eden Brent", directed by Susan Stroman.

 In 2015 and 2017 Karen returned to Off-Broadway to play the role of "Mom/Eileen" in Kid Victory.

-On television, she has appeared on Law & Order and on film in The Producers and the ill-fated, never released remake of The Devil and Daniel Webster.
+On television, she has appeared on Law & Order and on film in The Producers and the ill-fated remake of The Devil and Daniel Webster first released as Shortcut to Happiness.

 In 2020, Ziemba appeared as Barbara Joblove in the musical podcast, Propaganda!
+In 2024, Ziemba starred in the world premiere production of Prelude to a Kiss as Rita's Mom, alongside Chris McCarrell and Caitlin Houlahan.
+She reprised the role later that year at Milwaukee Repertory Theater.

+In 2024, Ziemba sang and danced the original Michael Bennett choreography of “Who’s That Woman?” in the Transport Group’s concert presentation of Follies at Carnegie Hall.
+She reprised the role of Dolly Gallagher Levi in June 2025 in Broadway at Music Circus’ production of Hello, Dolly!